Maintenance of bank-protection works

 Responsibility for maintenance depends on the situation

-1. water authority responsible for maintenance
+1. Water authority is responsible for maintenance

 2. Adjacent owner is responsible for maintenance.

-3. both parties are responsible for maintenance
+3. Both parties are responsible for maintenance

-Who needs the bank protection work?
+Who needs the bank-protection works?

 That is the question we ask every time we have to determine who is responsible for maintenance.

-This is an important point in the new rules we have drawn up for the construction and maintenance of
+This is an important point in the new rules we have drawn up for the construction and maintenance of bank-protection works.
+We call this policy.

 flooding.

-3. There is a maintenance path belonging to the water authority the watercourse your land.
-We use the
+3. There is a maintenance path that belongs to the water authority between the watercourse and your land.
+We use the maintenance path when we carry out maintenance along the watercourse.

-Water board is responsible for maintenance
+Water authority is responsible for maintenance

 Adjacent owner is responsible for maintenance